 Diffie-Hellman This field represents two types of key exchange: if you have selected an IKE encryption profile, the Diffie-Hellman option will appear.
 Diffie-Hellman allows 2 peers to generate a common secret on each side, without sending sensitive information over the network.
 In addition, if you have chosen an IPsec profile, PFS will be offered.
 Perfect Forward Secrecy allows guaranteeing that there are no links between the various keys of each session.
 Keys are recalculated by the selected Diffie-Hellman algorithm.
 The higher the number indicating the key size, the higher the level of security.
 Regardless of what you choose, a drop-down list will suggest that you define the number of bits that allow strengthening security during the transmission of the common secret or password from one peer to another.
 Encryption algorithms based on elliptic curves (ECDSA algorithm: Elliptic Curve Digital Signature Algorithm) can also be selected.
-NOTES To define an ASCII pre-shared key that is sufficiently secure, you must follow the same rules for user passwords set out in the section Welcome, under the section User awareness, sub-section User password management.
+1 NOTES To define an ASCII pre-shared key that is sufficiently secure, you must follow the same rules for user passwords set out in the section Welcome, under the section User awareness, sub-section User password management.
 The longer the password (or "key"), the higher the level of security, but at the same time consumes more resources.
 The use of IPsec's PFS function (ISAKMP) is recommended.

-Lifetime (in seconds)

-21600 seconds, and 3600 seconds for an IPsec profile.
+Lifetime (in seconds) Period after which keys will be renegotiated.
+The default duration of an IKE profile is 21600 seconds, and 3600 seconds for an IPsec profile.